We sell replacement motors, bearings, guides, shafts, retainer clips, barrels, retainer rings and lids.

 Thumler's A-R6 Barrel Retaining Ring

 This retaining ring is used to secure the lid on a Thumler's A-R6 Tumbler barrel.
 Note: This new retainer ring will appear much smaller than the one that you're replacing.
 That is because it hasn't been stretched out.
-However, it will fit the barrel but is tough until it gets stretched out.
+It will fit the barrel, but it may be tough to stretch at first.
+In the video below, we share a tip on how to do it.

 Thumler's A-R6 Tumbler Barrel